COVID-19 Mortgage Relief

 Agency: Division of Emergency Management and Homeland SecurityInformation to develop plans and programs to enhance Connecticut's prevention, preparedness, response and recovery capabilities in the event of a hurricane, winter storm, earthquake, tornado or other natural hazard.

-Agency: Division of Emergency Management and Homeland SecurityWhen a state agency proposes to sell or transfer land, including easements granted to private parties or municipalities, in most cases it must publish a notice in the Environmental Monitor giving the public the opportunity to comment.
+Agency: Connecticut Department of AgricultureWhen a state agency proposes to sell or transfer land, including easements granted to private parties or municipalities, in most cases it must publish a notice in the Environmental Monitor giving the public the opportunity to comment.

 Agency: Council on Environmental QualityEnvironmental Impact Evaluations for State Projects